Access and Inclusion Community Partnership Program

 Funding round dates

-Applications for this grant will open on Monday 15 July and will close on Monday 9 September.
+Applications for this grant are now open and will close on Monday 9 September.

 An applicant should be an incorporated not-for-profit organisation.